Anomalous Origin of the Left Coronary Artery from the Pulmonary Artery

 Which specialist treats it?
 Its study corresponds to the cardiologist and, in minors, the pediatric cardiologist, who evaluate each case with imaging studies of the heart.
 If cardiac signs appear in a baby, the most prudent course is to schedule an evaluation with these professionals to guide the next steps.

-Specialties that treat anomalous origin of the left coronary artery from the pulmonary artery
+Which specialist treats anomalous origin of the left coronary artery from the pulmonary artery?

 Treatment by city